xuanhe99/bird_flying/README.md

 ## Some important tips in this project:

-- Defines the 3-D perspective in parent element (id selector: #sky), such that its descendant elements which are 3D positioned to get render in 3D space.
+- Defines the 3-D perspective in parent element (id selector: #sky), such that its descendant elements which are 3D positioned to get rendering in 3D space.
 - Specifies position of the entire bird by Flexbox.
 - To avoid the bird looks stiff, one can let the bird rotating along Z-axis from 0deg to 360deg.
 - The default *transform-origin* is 50% 50% in horizontal and vertical direction.
 To let the wings flexibly flying up, <br>